zdfowler/cybr8420-project/code_review.md

 __1. In memory encryption.__  In memory protection is accomplished using a SecureInput utility, in wihch a field's value is XORed with a random salt during input to create a ProtectedValue.
 The ProtectedValue contains a "psuedo value", salt, and length, which is used to retrieve the record later.
 This prevents in-memory inspection of any protected field.
 When the data is written to disk, it is stored in the same format.

+Mitigates CWE-316: Cleartext Storage of Sensitive Information in Memory

 __2. Datafile encryption.__  KBDX supports several encryption types: AES and ChaCha20, depending on the KDBX cipher Id used when creating the file.
 While Keeweb supports both, the default cipher that is used when creating a new datafile is AES (`kdbxweb/lib/format/kdbx.js:446-475`).
 In addition to the data encryption, a "crsAlgorithm" is specified in each file header.
 Howver, by default, the Salsa20 engine is used and users have expressed issues with this, in how the library attaches with Math.random() calls (which are not really random).  https://github.com/keeweb/keeweb/issues/104

+Potential weakness: CWE-327: Use of a Broken or Risky Cryptographic Algorithm;
+CWE-330: Use of Insufficiently Random Values